-I am a creature of the sea. ateway to an imaginary world where I was the guen and the ould dance around me.
-In the real world I did not have a space my story through autobiographical performance. my story through autobiographical performance. my imagination to create a future for migrants and minorities to regenerate their integrity through at.
+I am a creature of the sea.
+Was a child, I would play for hours in the sea.
+The sea was for ateway to an imaginary world where I was the queen and the ould dance around me.
+In the real world I did not have a space my self.
+Now the sea is inside of me, empowering me to the my story through autobiographical performance. my story through autobiographical performance imagination to create a future for migrants and minorities of regenerate their integrity through art.